The aims of the Maths Curriculum at Clifford Bridge Academy are:

 - To apply their mathematical knowledge to simple and complex problems

 - To develop confidence, perseverance and problem- solving skills.

 Delivering the Maths Curriculum at Clifford Bridge Academy:

 Maths learning begins in Early Years where, through a range of vibrant, practical learning experiences, children develop early skills in counting, number, shape, space and measure.

-We believe that children should develop a rich understanding of a subject area and should not be rushed through the curriculum.
-Children should be exposed to a range of problems around the same key concepts before being rushed onto another subject area.
+We believe that children should develop a rich understanding of each subject area and should not be rushed through the curriculum.
+Children who grasp concepts rapidly are challenged through being offered rich and sophisticated problems, rather than accelerating through new content.